pnp/blog/content/post/cli-for-microsoft-365-v3-6.md

 experience without having to copy & paste device code.

-From that point on, CLI for Microsoft 365 will work exactly the same way you\'re used to it, allowing you to run scripts and automate managing your tenant.
+From that point on, CLI for Microsoft 365 will work exactly the same way you're used to it, allowing you to run scripts and automate managing your tenant.

 #### Improved managing SharePoint pages and sites

 CLI for Microsoft 365 is a great tool for automating managing your Microsoft 365 tenant and SharePoint Framework projects.
-It\'s also great as an engine to build other tools on top!
+It's also great as an engine to build other tools on top!

 Elio Struyf has build a static site generator for SharePoint named [Doctor](https://github.com/estruyf/doctor).
 If you want to author product documentation or a knowledgebase in Markdown but publish it to SharePoint, Doctor is the tool for the job!
-As Elio is extending Doctor with new capabilities, he\'s contributed a number of enhancements to managing pages and sites with CLI for Microsoft 365.
+As Elio is extending Doctor with new capabilities, he's contributed a number of enhancements to managing pages and sites with CLI for Microsoft 365.

 #### Improved creating Azure AD apps

-Recently we\'ve introduced an [easy way to create Azure AD apps](https://pnp.github.io/cli-microsoft365/cmd/aad/app/app-add/) with CLI for Microsoft 365.
+Recently we've introduced an [easy way to create Azure AD apps](https://pnp.github.io/cli-microsoft365/cmd/aad/app/app-add/) with CLI for Microsoft 365.
 With just one line of code, you can create an app registration full configured to support your scenario.